 I found through being an elopement photographer that so many couples are just looking to plan a wedding day that feels more authentic to them.
 People love being outside and escaping technology more than ever before.
 If you’re the kind of person that loves to spend all their free time camping, hiking, or even just being outside then you’re probably thinking of planning an elopement or small intimate wedding somewhere in nature.
 I want you to know that that is 100% possible, and don’t let anyone make you feel guilty for your choices.
 If you decide that you don’t want a large wedding, and instead you want to do something romantic and adventurous outside in the mountains, then I’m here to tell you hell yes!

-• Assistance with Permit Research
+• Assistance with permit research

-Leave a Comment
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *